Howard B. Levene, M.D., Ph.D., FAANS, FACS

 Phosphodiesterase Inhibitors after SCI Schwann Cell Transplantation after SCI

 After a spinal cord injury, there is a cascade of factors that contribute to secondary injury, including cyclic AMP.
-Along with Dr. Damien Pearse and our industry partners (Anacor), we are investigating mechanisms to reduce the effect of cyclic AMP after spinal cord injury using Phosphodiesteras Inhibitors.
+Along with Dr. Damien Pearse and our industry partners (Anacor, which has been acquired by Pfizer), we are investigating mechanisms to reduce the effect of cyclic AMP after spinal cord injury using Phosphodiesteras Inhibitors.
 My portion of this research focuses on coordinating the large animal model for trialling the proposed therapeutic agents.

 Howard B. Levene, M.D., Ph.D.